[Full Guide] What are the different types of marine batteries?

 2. Can I charge marine batteries with trickle chargers?

-It is generally recommended to disconnect all devices or accessories from the battery before charging.
+It is generally recommended to disconnect all electrical devices or accessories from the battery before charging.
 This ensures that the charging process is not interrupted and allows for accurate monitoring of the charging progress.

 Choose your Deep Cycle Ship battery at Power Queen